 Advances in communication and monitoring technologies will gradually be integrated into the clinical routine and the follow-up of patients, especially in the primary care setting.
-The COVID-19 pandemic has, indeed, already forced some relevant changes, like the significant increase of telemedicine over in-person, outpatient visits in the US and the UK^{72,73}.
+The COVID-19 pandemic has, indeed, already forced some relevant changes, like the significant increase of telemedicine over in-person, outpatient visits in the US and the UK.
 In the context of the management of obstructive pulmonary disease, such technologies may be combined with the inhalation therapy to offer closer monitoring on the adherence of patients to their treatment.
-The latter is a very crucial determinant of treatment efficacy, as recent data highlight74.
+The latter is a very crucial determinant of treatment efficacy, as recent data highlight.
 In New Zealand, the use of an inhaler with an adjusted electronic monitoring system with audiovisual reminder functions led to significant improvements in adherence to inhaled corticosteroids in school-aged children with asthma (84% vs 30% adherence in the control group)75.
-In Sweden, in a multicenter, physician-blinded, crossover, randomized, 8-week long trial, the implementation of a novel self-management system consisting of a patient app. a cloud-based storage solution and a healthcare interface, where patients use Bluetooth® spirometers to measure lung function, register symptoms, and receive instant feedback on asthma control and an image of the correct inhaler(s) to use and the dose, improved symptom control in patients with uncontrolled asthma compared with conventional treatment76.
+In Sweden, in a multicenter, physician-blinded, crossover, randomized, 8-week long trial, the implementation of a novel self-management system consisting of a patient app, a cloud-based storage solution and a healthcare interface, where patients use Bluetooth® spirometers to measure lung function, register symptoms, and receive instant feedback on asthma control and an image of the correct inhaler(s) to use and the dose, improved symptom control in patients with uncontrolled asthma compared with conventional treatment.

 Many more, different approaches have been recently tested.
 AIR Louisville, a collaboration forged among the Louisville Metro Government, a nonprofit institute, and a technology company, used electronic inhaler sensors to monitor where and when patients used medication.
 The use of this digital health platform achieved a 78% reduction in rescue inhaler use and a 48% improvement in symptomfree days.
-Moreover, the crowd-sourced real-world data on inhaler use, combined with environmental data, led to policy recommendations including enhancing tree canopy, tree removal mitigation, zoning for air pollution emission buffers, recommended truck routes, and developing a community asthma notification system77.
+Moreover, the crowd-sourced real-world data on inhaler use, combined with environmental data, led to policy recommendations including enhancing tree canopy, tree removal mitigation, zoning for air pollution emission buffers, recommended truck routes, and developing a community asthma notification system.
 In another approach, electronic medication monitors, that tracked rescue and controller inhaler medication use, were combined with a digital health platform, that presented medication use information and asthma control status to patients and providers.
-This intervention has been associated with lower rates of asthmarelated hospitalizations and emergency room visits78.
-In another study, patients with severe uncontrolled (refractory) asthma were subjected to a stratified-by-site random block design, and divided into two groups, where the intensive education group received repeated training in inhaler use, adherence, and disease management, while the intervention group received the same intervention, enhanced by (bio) feedback-guided training.
-Repeated feedback significantly improved inhaler adherence, reducing the number of patients whose asthma - despite good adherence - remained refractory to 27% of the original number79.
+This intervention has been associated with lower rates of asthmarelated hospitalizations and emergency room visits.
+In another study, patients with severe uncontrolled (refractory) asthma were subjected to a stratified-by-site random block rticle reprint is distributed with the support of CHIESI HELLAS S.A.

 Figure 3.
-Ways to reduce environmental impact of inhalers in respiratory care
+Ways to reduce environmental impact of inhalers in respiratory care e information provided by the journal is for scientific purposes only.
+The journal makes no representation or warranty of any kind of products.

 Data from reference 71.
 COPD: chronic obstructive pulmonary disease. pMDIs: pressurized metered dose inhalers.
-SABA: short-acting \beta2-adrenergic receptor agonists.
+SABA: short-acting β2-adrenergic receptor agonists.